Skip to main content

 }

-We highly recommend only using fully anonymized & arbitrary IDs by default and checking your options with persistent user IDs with your data protection officer.
+Use fully anonymized & arbitrary IDs by default and check your options with persistent user IDs with your data protection officer.

 custom